aarnphm/aarnphm.github.io/content/thoughts/Navier-Stokes equations.md

   - physics
   - fluid dynamics
 date: "2024-11-27"
+description: partial differential equations describing the motion of fluid substances.
+One of seven $1M problems in mathematics
 modified: "2024-11-27"
 title: Navier-Stokes equations
 ---

-_partial differential equations describing the motion of fluid substances_

 Express momentum balance for Newtonian fluids making use of conversation of mass.

-_==One of the seven most important problems in mathematics==_

 ## derivations